 Are you an inclusive community for LGBTQ+ persons?

 Because of our third way approach, members and leaders have all different takes on many significant, contemporary life issues, including sexuality.
 But this approach also means we welcome all persons into the life of our church, including LGBTQ+ persons and their families, respecting their discernment of God’s calling, whether to marriage or celibacy.
-LGBTQ+ persons particpate as members, volunteers, leaders, and staff.
+LGBTQ+ persons participate as members, volunteers, leaders, and staff.
 We support the discernment of our pastors regarding matters of officiating and praying at same-sex wedding ceremonies.
-We are commited to making space for one another and walking alongside all persons – across differences in race, ethnic or national origin, age, gender identity, sexual orientation, physical or mental ability, economic status, education, marital status, and stations in life – encouraging all to prayerfully seek the wisdom of the scriptures in following Jesus.
+We are committed to making space for one another and walking alongside all persons – across differences in race, ethnic or national origin, gender identity, sexual orientation, physical or mental ability, economic status, education, marital status, and stations in life – encouraging all to prayerfully seek the wisdom of the scriptures in following Jesus.

 How do you approach women in leadership?